KSP-KOS/KOS/doc/source/structures/gui_widgets/widget.rst

         Note that the showing of a widget requires the showing of all widgets it's contained inside of.
-Hiding a widget will hide all widgets inside it, regardless of their infividual visibility settings.
+Hiding a widget will hide all widgets inside it, regardless of their individual visibility settings.
 This is what is happening when you make a :struct:`GUI` Box with a call to :func:`GUI`, fill it with widgets, and then show it.
 The widgets inside it were already set to "visible", but their visibility was suppressed by the fact that